caseconsulting/website-api/README.md

 npm run download:backend-testing:env
 ```

-In the **CloudFormation folder** you will see a **testLocalScript.js** file.
+In the main directory there should be a **testLocalScript.js** file.
 This file contains a script that helps test Lambda functions locally.

 You can see all the current lambda function tests by running command: